Frankfurt homosexual trials: Changed public discussion

 As the number of trials increased, public opinion turned.
-It became clear that Blankenstein was acting as a key witness, which were not permitted under contemporary laws and thus the public reaction was negative.
+It became clear that Blankenstein was acting as a witness for the state (testifying in exchange for more lenient treatment or immunity), which was not permitted under contemporary laws and thus the public reaction was negative.
 The personality of Blankenstein and thus his credibility as a witness was also increasingly questioned.
 As a result of these discussions, the first appeal proceedings were initiated.
-In one case, the defense succeeded in enforcing a psychological report on Blankenstein in the proceedings before the Frankfurt Higher Regional Court.
-Thus, Blankenstein refused to testify and the process ended with an acquittal.
+In one case, the defence obtained an order from the Frankfurt Higher Regional Court (Oberlandesgericht) for a psychological report on Blankenstein to be prepared.
+Blankenstein subsequently refused to testify and the case ended with an acquittal.

 The trials had by then attracted nationwide attention.
 The press, in particular Der Spiegel and the Frankfurter Rundschau, were generally skeptical about the purpose of and motivation for the trials.
 Roger Nash Baldwin, one of the co-founders of the American Civil Liberties Union, said that it was "incomprehensible that such proceedings against innocent adults in the 20th century are still possible", and complained directly to the Federal Ministry of the Interior, which said it was not responsible.

 The lawyer Erich Schmidt-Leichner brought about a decisive turning point in the series of trials.
 As the criminal defense lawyer for a homeless man accused of same-sex prostitution with minors, his strategy in his main hearing on November 8, 1950, was to doubt the legality of the instruction of the Frankfurt District Court President.
 According to the Court President's orders, Judge Kurt Ronimi was alone entrusted with the 150 court hearings in accordance with §§ 175, 175a.
 Upon Schmidt-Leichner's accusation, the hearing against his client was adjourned.
 Together with court reporter Rudolf Eims, Schmidt-Leichner then introduced his criticism of the Frankfurt judiciary to the press.
-Presumably, the two men knew each other from meetings of the homophile association for humanitarian lifestyle (VhL) in the Frankfurt bar Felsenkeller, whose first chairman was the homosexual activist Heinz Meininger.
+Presumably, the two men knew each other from meetings of the homophile Association for Humanitarian Lifestyle (VhL) in the Frankfurt bar Felsenkeller, whose first chairman was the homosexual activist Heinz Meininger.

 At the end of December 1950, an anonymous threatening letter was delivered to the chief public prosecutor, Hans-Krafft Kosterlitz.
 As a result, the public prosecutor's office suspected Schmidt-Leichner of having written the murder threat, since they apparently attributed the defense lawyer to circles of the homophile movement.
 However, the investigation was eventually dropped due to lack of evidence.
 The author of the letter may have been “connected with the circle of lawyers and journalists fighting legally and in public”, and its drastic choice of words shows “how repressive the investigative pressure exerted in the Main metropolis was perceived by those affected.”
 According to Speier, the letter is the manifestation of the "desperate-aggressive[...] radicalism and bitterness" of those affected by the persecution: